zapwai/reddit-comment-search/README.md

 Todo:
 1) Allow multiple keywords rather than just a string.
-2) Allow multiple subreddits.
-3) Allow multiple usernames (both in the thread, or saying the string).
+2) Allow multiple usernames (both in the thread, or saying the string).
+3) Allow multiple subreddits.
+(Trivial for the user to just run the program repeatedly though.)
 4) UTF support, both in thread titles and body (currently says 'Wide character' for special characters.)
-5) Provide some feedback when pulling listings and threads, so the user knows ETA. (pull_links.pl is currently silent.)
+5) Provide some better feedback when pulling listings or threads, so the user knows ETA.
 6) Auto-detect and fix 'malformed JSONs'.
-(Just delete that .json and retry.)
+(Just delete that empty or corrupt .json and retry, but wget and the script should be catching these.)

 Bugs:
 1) Prints all link submissions, regardless of date.
+2) Going to be buggy with huge subreddits like /r/all, bc of reddit's 1000 thread limit.
+(I would have to detect this and then increase the number of listings pulled to more than one a day.)
-2) Way too slow, so many system calls. :-(
+3) Search is way too slow, even with a date index.
+So many system calls. :-(

 ----